 Script bindings

-Each script type exposes a number of bindings, objects that PingOne Advanced Identity Cloud injects into the script execution context.
-The bindings provide a stable way of accessing PingOne Advanced Identity Cloud functionality, without the need to allowlist Java classes.
+Each script type exposes a number of bindings, objects that Advanced Identity Cloud injects into the script execution context.
+The bindings provide a stable way of accessing Advanced Identity Cloud functionality, without the need to allowlist Java classes.
 Scripts are provided with all the bindings for their context at the point of execution.

 Find information about context-specific bindings in the documentation for each script type.

-PingOne Advanced Identity Cloud has introduced a next-generation scripting engine that offers several benefits, including enhanced script bindings.
+Advanced Identity Cloud has introduced a next-generation scripting engine that offers several benefits, including enhanced script bindings.
 The availability and usage of bindings depend on the script engine version of the script: legacy or next-generation.
 Both versions are described in this section.
-For information about migrating to the enhanced scripting engine, refer to Migrating to next-generation scripts. |
+You can find information about migrating to the enhanced scripting engine in Migrate to next-generation scripts. |

 The following bindings are common to many authentication and authorization scripts.
 Use these bindings to access data and perform script operations such as logging.